Six reasons multi-site customers move off pure-NVR setups.

 Port-forward for remote view

-Multi-site is awful
+Multi-site is painful

 NDAA-banned hardware